ctrueden/equilibrium/_pages/events/case-06.md

 ### Crime scene

-The Manufeai appear to have been killed by some sort of Flux-related event: their bodies are twisted and some look like [demons](../creatures/demons) (Ni: “they grew stronger in death”).
+The Manufeai appear to have been killed by some sort of Flux-related event: their bodies are twisted and some look like [demons](../creatures/demons) (Ni: "they grew stronger in death").

 When the SPI arrived, their leader, Rohna (female, gnoll, cleric of Yeenoghu), rose as some kind of demonic entity; other tribe members became [vargouilles](../creatures/vargouilles).